hornos/flock/README.md

     for i in 1 2 3 ; do flock-vbox boot core-0$i disk; done
     for i in 1 2 3 ; do flock-vbox start core-0$i; done

 In case of real servers you have to play with ipmi.
+Make a snapshot for sure:

+    for i in 1 2 3 ; do flock-vbox snap core-0$i init; done

 ## Provision with Ansible
 You need an inventory file with your hosts, edit `hosts`